What You'll Learn

 Option 3: A Combination of Both

 Many contractors use a combination approach — contributing a portion of the fringe obligation to benefit plans and paying the remainder in cash.
 For example, if the fringe rate is $18.50 per hour and your health insurance plan contribution amounts to $12.00 per hour, you would pay the remaining $6.50 per hour in cash to the worker.
-On the WH-347, this is reported by checking Box 4(c).

 Understanding Annualization